 When I was little, I had a perfectly organized room

-In college, I measured my dorm room so I could put carpet down to make it feel more comfy and inviting, and the navy blue carpet perfectly matched by navy blue bedspread and navy blue curtains.
+Fast forward to college where I put navy blue carpet down over the old linoleum in my dorm room to make it feel more comfy and inviting, then added perfectly matched curtains and bedding to create a wonderful home-away-from-home.
 Design was fun, natural, and easy for me.
-I loved it but I never actually took it seriously.
+I loved it, but I never actually took it seriously.

-Making design my career never crossed my mind.
+Making design my career never REALLY crossed my mind.

 Because design wasn’t “serious.”

-So, I majored in Geology but I also got a second Bachelor of Arts in Community and Environmental Planning.
+Instead I majored in Geology and also got a second Bachelor of Arts in Community and Environmental Planning.
 After graduation, I joined the Peace Corps, teaching environmental education to grade-schoolers in Nicaragua.

-When I got home, I got married, and started raising our two seriously-not-normal cats.
-So there I was with a fun job and a steady marriage, life humming along, and then life threw me a curve ball.
-It turned out the marriage wasn’t as steady as I thought, and soon I found myself career-and-marriage-free.
-Though I got to keep the house, I felt trapped within the walls of my old marriage.
+When I returned home I got married and settled down into adult life with my new husband and our two cats.
+Life was humming along and then, just a few years later, it threw me a curve ball.
+It turned out the marriage wasn’t as perfect as it appeared, and soon I found myself career-and-marriage-free.
+I got to keep the house, which was a blessing in an expensive real estate market, but I suddenly felt trapped within the walls of my old marriage.

 I mean, literally, I spent every day staring at the colors we painted on the wall together, eating at the dining table we’d inherited from his folks, sleeping on the bed we’d shared.
 Living there took what already felt awful (getting divorced) and made it ten-thousand-times worse.